hcyja1/COMP2042_CW_angjiahau/README.md

 After that, I made a HighScore class **(HighScore.java)** which creates, reads, writes and store high score files within a resource folder.
 The controller is called in Level.java.
 I then created 10 different Level classes **(Level1.java -> Level10.java)** which extends **Level.java** .

-The 10 levels, info screen and starting screen are navigated by the methods within a class i created called StageController.

 ### Animation Timeline and Image Hash Maps
 Within Turtle.java, WetTurtle.java and Animal.java, there were many images which were called depending on situations **(E.g death animations)**.
 Hence, i've decided to store the images within a hash map.